Heat Vision Is A Huge Advantage, but You Still Need Your Hunting Skills

 The value of an LRF, he says, depends on the type of hunting scenarios one expects to encounter.

 If hunting on familiar terrain like a family farm or a seasonally visited piece of private land, hunters often use landmarks to gauge distances.
-But for every other hunting scenario, a rangefinder is an invaluable piece of hunting gear that provides precise information about the distance to a target that allows hunters to make informed decisions and take ethical shots on game.
+But for every other hunting scenario, a rangefinder is an invaluable piece of hunting gear that provides precise information about the distance to a target and allows hunters to make informed decisions and take ethical shots on game.

 But, juggling a rangefinder and a rifle with a thermal can be a daunting challenge for hunters with only two hands.
 The on-board LRF doesn’t only make that a lot easier, it also unlocks advanced features in Pulsar products, like the Ballistic Calculator.
 Any way you slice it, the extra cost is worth it.